Clemapfel/Mousetrap.jl/docs/src/01_manual/09_native_rendering.md

 #### Circular Ring

-For the round equivalent of a rectangular frame, we have [`CircularRing`](@ref), which takes a center, the radius of the outer perimeter, as well as the rings thickness.
+For the round equivalent of a rectangular frame, we have [`CircularRing`](@ref), which takes a center, the radius of the outer perimeter, as well as the ring's thickness.
 Like `Circle` and `Ellipse`, we have to specify the number of outer vertices, which decides the smoothness of the ring:

 ```julia
 circular_ring = CircularRing(